-Most of used have experimented with kimchi, kombucha or ginger beer before and we are all amazed by the capability of fermentation to turn organic (surplus) ingredients into delicious foods and beverages.
+Most of us have experimented with kimchi, kombucha or ginger beer before and we are all amazed by the magic of fermentation to turn organic (surplus) ingredients into delicious foods and beverages.

-We are keen to further investigate biological fermentation for transforming and recycling organic wastes into new resources, such as fermented food, animal feed, compost, urban gardening, craft and building materials.
+We are keen to further investigate (biological) fermentation for transforming, recycling and upcycling organic wastes into new resources, such as fermented food, animal feed, compost, urban gardening, craft and building materials.

 Together, we bring “Ferment the City” into being as an initiative to explore fermentation as a way to transform wastes into resources.

 During the following month we will do research on fermentation through a variety of experiments and activities, we will reach out to other people and different fields to see how fermentation is transferable and applicable to other processes and we will hold joint events to raise awareness for social and environmental change and build a lively community of like-minded people.